droonga/droonga.org/tutorial/1.1.2/basic/index.md

 ### Start and stop the `droonga-engine` service

-The `droonga-engine` service can be started via the `service` command:
+The `droonga-engine` service can be started via the `systemctl` command:

 ~~~
-# service droonga-engine start
+# systemctl start droonga-engine
 ~~~

-To stop it, you also have to use the `service` command:
+To stop it, you also have to use the `systemctl` command:

 ~~~
-# service droonga-engine stop
+# systemctl stop droonga-engine
 ~~~

 After confirmation, start the `droonga-engine` again.

 ~~~
-# service droonga-engine start
+# systemctl start droonga-engine
 ~~~

 ### Create a database